aterenin/papers.avt.im/content/2023-12-10-Stochastic-Gradient-Descent-GP/index.md

 # Conclusion

-In this, we explored using stochastic gradient descent to approximately compute Gaussian process posteriors, by way of means and function samples.
+In this work, we explored using stochastic gradient descent to approximately compute Gaussian process posteriors, by way of means and function samples.
 We examined how to derive appropriate stochastic optimization objectives for doing so, and showed that SGD can produce accurate predictions even in cases where it does not converge to the respective optimum under the given compute budget.
 We developed a spectral characterization of the effect of non-convergence in terms of the spectral basis functions.
 We showed that, on a Thompson sampling benchmark where well-calibrated uncertainty is critical, SGD matches or exceeds the performance of more computationally expensive baselines.